 Plunkett was one of the original members of the Military Council for the IRB and was appointed Director of Military Planning for the uprising on Easter Sunday 1916.

 Plunkett’s health was once again failing and he had to have an operation on his neck glands.
 However, he was not about to miss the coming fight forcing himself out of his recovery bed, still in bandages, to unite with his comrades to take his place in the General Post Office.
 His aide de camp was Michael Collins.

 Plunkett’s younger brothers also participated in the rising and stood with him in the GPO.
 When the Proclamation of Independence was read out by Padraig Pearse in front of a confused crowd at the GPO it had been signed by seven men and Plunkett, at the age of 28, was the youngest of the signatories.

 After fierce and bloody fighting which lasted for six days, the Commander in Chief of the rebels, Padraig Pearse, ordered the rebels to surrender.
 Plunkett, at the time, had escaped from the G.P.O. and was fighting in Moore Street.
 After the surrender, he was detained by the British in Kilmainham Gaol and on May 3rd, 1916 he was court-martialed to be condemned to death.

 The execution of Joseph Plunkett

-At 1:30am on the 4th May 1916, in the gaol chapel, guarded by a force of British soldiers, Plunkett married his fiancée, Grace Gifford.
+At 1:30 am on the 4th May 1916, in the jail chapel, guarded by a force of British soldiers, Plunkett married his fiancée, Grace Gifford.
 She was the sister of Muriel McDonagh, the wife Plunkett’s friend Thomas McDonagh who had been executed the day before.
 Their sister Nellie Gifford, was a member of Cumann na mBan and was present in the GPO. during the fighting.